MaastrichtUniversity/dh-utils/irods/irodsMigrateCollection/README.md

       -l --logfile=logfile  logfile to write to (overwriting default)

 ## Usage
-1. Get a working _rodsadmin_ connection through `iinit` to iRODS server of choice.
+1. Get a working _rodsadmin_ connection through `iinit` from an iRODS server of choice.
+    1. **NOTE!** that the _openProjectCollection.r_ and _closeProjectCollection.r_ rules need to be present on this server in _/rules/projectCollection/_

 1. **[DRY-RUN]** Test the script and review the output with